When and where is the National Cherry Blossom Festival?

 What are other popular cherry blossom destinations in the U.S.?

-If you're looking for another place to see cherry blossoms in the U.S., there are plenty of popular destinations, including the Brooklyn Botanical Garden, along the Schuylkill River in Philadelphia's Fairmount Park and the Descanso Gardens in Los Angeles.
+While Japan is the most well-known international destination, there are plenty of opportunities around the U.S. to see cherry blossoms as well.
+Popular destinations include the Brooklyn Botanical Garden, along the Schuylkill River in Philadelphia's Fairmount Park, Descanso Gardens in Los Angeles and the festival all around Macon, Georgia.

 PHOTOS: Gorgeous flower blooms around the world